 Create A Community of Acceptance and Respect on Your Campus

-Special Olympics College programs are made up of the three components of Special Olympics Unified Champion Schools®: Special Olympics Unified Sports®, Inclusive Leadership, and Whole Campus Engagement
+Special Olympics college programs are made up of the three components of Special Olympics Unified Champion Schools®: Special Olympics Unified Sports®, Inclusive Leadership, and Whole Campus Engagement

-Find a Special Olympics College near you
+Find a Special Olympics College Program Near You

 How To Get Involved on Campus